-Drawing first half, painting second half.
-Art Majors are required to take full-year course.
+Drawing the first half, and painting the second half.
+Art Majors are required to take full-year courses.

-Students can expect to gain a strong foundation in drawing and painting in this beginning level class.
+Students can expect to gain a strong foundation in drawing and painting in this beginning-level class.
 Composition, the visual element, the principles of design, and the basic techniques and concepts of both drawing and painting will be covered along with work from still-life, landscape, and life models from observation that will be geared towards realism; at the same time, various other painting styles will be explored.
 Color theory, linear perspective, compositional structure, figure/ground relationship, visual perception, spatial concepts, and critical thinking skills will all be emphasized extensively.
-We will study and research major painting styles and movements in historical context.
-The end goals are to increase artistic self-confidence, increase one's understanding of the basics of drawing/painting, to "think outside the box" by developing strong problem-solving skills and to produce successful works that can be considered for future portfolio development.
+We will study and research major painting styles and movements in a historical context.
+The end goals are to increase artistic self-confidence, increase one's understanding of the basics of drawing/painting, "think outside the box" by developing strong problem-solving skills, and produce successful works that can be considered for future portfolio development.